nina-caldarella/mcmurdo-2021-frazil-ice-currents-supercooling/README.md

 ## ✅ Notes

 - The repository contains **research‑grade processing pipelines**, not optimized for general deployment.
+- Download "DATA.zip" from Zenodo and keep it two directories down from this code
 - Some notebooks require manual file‑path configuration depending on your data directory structure.
 - All analysis steps match those used in the submitted manuscript.